rpi-foci/IntroQuantumBeta/README.md

 ## Open Class Lab Folder

 On the left side of Jupyter Lab there should be a ``IntroQuantumBeta'' folder.
 Double-click it.

+If you don't see the folder, click the *Files* tab to view files.

 ## Configure Qiskit Runtime